Gestures in Preaching

 Practice showing impatience with your hands on your hips.

-Show anger in your sermon by shaking of your head.
+Show anger in your sermon by shaking your head.

 How would you symbolize worry?
-As Psalm 2:4 teaches, God is not sitting in heaven wringing His hands.
+As Psalm 2:4 (“He that sits in the heavens shall laugh”) teaches, God is not sitting in heaven wringing His hands.

 3. Examples of locative gestures

 How would you gesture this statement?
-Eph.
-1:4 states that in eternity past, God chose us.
+Ephesians 1:4 states that in eternity past, God chose us.

 4. Examples of emphatic gestures.
 Practice these statements with appropriate gestures: